Our Board is responsible for approving any major strategic decisions and making sure they’re right for Trivallis and our customers.

 Paul is the Service Director for Public Health, Protection & Community Services at Rhondda Cynon Taf County Borough Council.

 He is responsible for a number of council services including Housing Strategy & Standards, Environmental Health, Trading Standards, Licensing, Community Safety, Bereavement Services and Registration Services.

-He has undertaken a number of strategic roles within the housing sector throughout the years including; Technical and Investment Manager, Acting Head of Operational Support as well as a Property Services Developer.
+He has undertaken a number of strategic housing roles including; Affordable Housing Programme Manager, Development and Asset Manager, Technical and Investment Manager and Acting Head of Operational Support.

 David is a chartered Architect by profession and is a member of the GMB Union.